There are many studies that talk about the promising health benefits of CBD, but how does it actually work? Here’s a closer look into CBD science.

 These reactions stem from the ECS at work to keep your internal environment balanced.

 To do this, the ECS uses cannabinoid receptors present in certain tissues.
 Scientists say we have at least two of these receptors, known as the CB1 and CB2 receptors.

 Most of the CB1 receptors are in the central nervous system (in the brain and the spinal cord’s nerves).
 Whereas the CB2 receptors are in the peripheral nervous system and digestive system.
 Some are also present in special immune system cells.

 Introducing CBD into the body enhances the endocannabinoid system’s efficacy.

 A Briefer on Cannabidiol (CBD)

 CBD, short for cannabidiol, is one of several hundred known cannabis constituents.
 These constituents include dozens of documented cannabinoids.
-Cannabinoids are active compounds that create the therapeutic potential found in cannabis.
+Cannabinoids are active compounds found in cannabis.

 In fact, of all these cannabis compounds, CBD is one of the two most researched.
 CBD and THC are the subjects of most studies since they appear to have the greatest effects on the body.

 Unlike THC, cannabidiol doesn’t send your mind and body into a euphoric state.
 In short, CBD is non-intoxicating, so you won’t get “high” from using it.